ZaikinaEvgeniya-2/ZaikinaEvgeniya-2/README.md

 </br>
 </br>

-^ :face_with_spiral_eyes:	2018-2020 years - View, Nuxt, Vewtify, GraphQL, SQL, PUG, Python, Go, Electron, Docker, WebRTC</br>
+^ :face_with_spiral_eyes:	2018-2020 years - View, Nuxt, Vewtify, GraphQL, SQL, PUG, Go, Electron, Docker, WebRTC</br>
 I worked on several small projects within a team, where I fixed bugs, provided support for existing code and functionality, and implement new features.
 Throughout this period, I focused on familiarizing myself with new technologies. </br>
 :movie_camera: During the pandemic, I worked on several projects involving video streaming on the web for remote concerts and conversations.